wise-cube/wise-cube/Architecture/README.md

 The hardware is based on a NUCLEO STM32 board, prefrerably a small form factor one like the [nucleo-f042k6](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f042k6.html).

-IT is connected to the internet via WIFI (or possibly any other wireless communication method, as it only interacts with the server) and talks to an MQTT/SN gateway.
+ It is connected to the internet via WIFI (or possibly any other wireless communication method, as it only interacts with the server) and talks to an MQTT/SN gateway.

-On the front face there will be a 8x8 points Led Matrix display, like the SK6812 or WS2812.
+- On the front face there will be a **8x8 points Led Matrix** display, like the SK6812 or WS2812.
+- Inside the cube there is **9 Axis Accelerometer, GyroScope and Magnetometer MPU-9250**

-It will have an NFC reader like [PN532](https://www.amazon.it/HiLetgo-Communication-Arduino-Raspberry-Android/dp/B07ZWV1XZ1/ref=sr_1_4?dchild=1&keywords=pn532&qid=1588680467&sr=8-4) on the bottom face that will be used to distinguish different interactions, based on the values read from the cards.
+- It will have an **NFC reader like [PN532]**(https://www.amazon.it/HiLetgo-Communication-Arduino-Raspberry-Android/dp/B07ZWV1XZ1/ref=sr_1_4?dchild=1&keywords=pn532&qid=1588680467&sr=8-4) on the bottom face that will be used to distinguish different interactions, based on the values read from the cards.

 Additionally, the remaining faces may host additional buttons for other interactions.

-The cube will post and receive some messages over **MQTT/SN**.
+The cube will post and receive some messages over **MQTT**.

 Cube interactions: